Cesarean Scar Defect Formation :

 – It forms after cesarean delivery, at the site of hysterotomy, on the anterior wall of the uterine isthmus.

-– Improper healing of the cesarean incision leads to thinning of the anterior uterine wall, which creates an indentation & a fluid-filled pouch at the cesarean scar site.
+– Improper healing of the cesarean incision leads to thinning of the anterior uterine wall, which creates an indentation and a fluid-filled pouch at the cesarean scar site.

 Cesarean Scar Defect Risk Factors :